MartinoMensio/claimreview-collector/README.md

 used for:
 - fact_checking_urls: because the rebuttals linked belong to fact checking websites (for the label `fake`)
 - url_labels: because the urls have labels (`fake`/`satire`).
-For the label `satire` this is necessary since there are no review URLs TODO
+For the label `satire` this is necessary since there are no review (*"Each fake news article is paired with a rebutting article from a reliable source that rebuts the fake source"*) URLs TODO
-- Rebuttals
+- Text (TODO)

 ## `liar`